3718o/cr/README.md

 # CHATROOM
-A modified version of the php chatroom example I found: https://github.com/CppComet/php-chat-example
+This is a modified version of the php chatroom example I found here: https://github.com/CppComet/php-chat-example

 Go to https://3718o.github.io/cr/ to view the website

-# SHORTCUTS:

-Coming soon...